Dynamic Principal Component Analysis in High Dimensions: Theoretical results

-In the following, we state consistency results of the eventually obtained estimators $\hat{\subspace}(t)$.
-One theoretical challenge is how to carefully control the $l_q (0 \le q \le 1)$ norm of our estimators obtained with a lasso-type penalty, which can be tackled by the consistent variable selection.
+In the following, we state the theoretical properties of the eventually obtained estimators $\hat{U}(t)$.
+A theoretical challenge is how to carefully control the $l_q (0 \le q \le 1)$ norm of our estimators obtained with a lasso-type penalty, which can be tackled by the consistent variable selection.
 Moreover, we need to deal with the dependence between observations from the same trajectory with care to control the concentration bound of the local linear estimator, which is essential to the theoretical results.
 Next, we investigate the behavior of the resulting estimator under both irregular and common designs.